-Convert Your Garage Into a Craft Room
+Convert Your Garage Into A Craft Room

 Forget about Man Caves and Hobby Shops.
 Maybe it’s time to clear out that garage and transform it into the perfect craft room.
 Perhaps you just retired and finally have the chance to spend time on the crafts and hobbies you love most.
 Or, maybe you’ve downsized or moved into a home that doesn’t accommodate an extra room or space for your creativity and crafting.
+Whatever the case, a garage can be the perfect solution.

-1. Tackle the Dirty.
+1. Tackle the Dirt.
 If you’re reading this post, odds are your garage looks like a garage: dirt, cobwebs, mish-mash of stored goods, grease spots and all.
-If this is the case, tackling the dirty is definitely the first step.
+If this is the case, tackling the dirt is definitely the first step.
 Clear everything out and give your garage a thorough cleaning from top to bottom.
-Even if you’re a renter, it’s worth it to give the walls a fresh coat of white paint (or whatever the existing paint color may be) just to spruce it up that much more (you might even find some leftover paint from previous owners or renters).If your budget allows, you may want to hire a professional cleaning service for this task since they have the tools and tricks to get things spic-and-span in record time.
-Otherwise, a little hard work will do the trick.
+If your budget allows, you may want to hire a professional cleaning service for this task since they have the tools and tricks to get things spic-and-span in record time.
+Otherwise, elbow grease will get the job done.
 Make sure you wear a mask and adequate clothing to protect yourself from the copious amounts of dust, rodent droppings, pollens and other allergens and irritants that may have settled in the garage over the years.

 3. Replace the Garage Door.
 Unless your home is new, the garage door may be under-insulated for your needs.
 At first, this can seem like an unnecessary expense.
 However, space heaters and coolers use a tremendous amount of electricity, and this adds up quickly.
 Odds are that replacing your current garage door with one that is better-insulated will actually save you money in the long run.
 You’ll also appreciate the added bonus of insulation from exterior noise.